How to Know If You’re In Love, According To A Therapist

 So, how can you tell if that’s the case?
 According to Dr. Wish, “In general, you feel the extremes of feelings: on top of the world, a bit manic, and overly absorbed with your partner and relationship.
 You feel rescued, swept away, and saved from your current life.
 Or, on the other hand, you feel that you found a good-enough person — which, in your mind, is better than leading the kind of single life you've been plodding through.”

 In case you weren’t aware, hormones are some seriously deceiving little suckers.
 When we’re attracted to someone, a whole slew of these chemicals rush in, and can seriously confuse things.
 As Rutgers University’s Dr. Helen E. Fisher outlined in a 1996 report, testosterone and estrogen in the brain drive the feeling of lust, which makes sense when you consider that these hormones play a big role in reproduction (and thus are associated with lust, which is purely physical).
 Meanwhile, dopamine, serotonin, and norepinephrine are responsible for feelings of attraction in that second stage of falling for someone.
-Dopamine is released when anything feels good, including having sex or spending quality time with a crush, making you feel giddy or downright euphoric.
+Dopamine is released when anything feels good, including spending quality time with a crush, making you feel giddy or downright euphoric.
 Serotonin is another mood-boosting major player, which can actually affect your appetite, and norepinephrine can impact your sleep and appetite, or trigger that feeling that your heart is racing.
 It's important to remember that these physiological responses are merely signs of attraction, and not necessarily love.
 Oxytocin (aka “the cuddle hormone”) and vasopressin (which is linked to monogamy) are the two hormones that contribute to “attachment,” a phase that can form the foundation of real love.

 True love is pretty difficult to define because every person and situation is unique.
 Regardless of the relationship, though, there are signs to look out for that can suggest it's the real thing.
 Spoiler alert: It’s usually hard to tell if you’re actually in love with someone after a few weeks.
 However, once the veil of intrigue has faded a bit and you’ve had your first couple of misunderstandings or arguments, if you still feel attracted to your partner, that’s a good sign.
 In other words, the anxiety and stress has subsided, but the passion remains.
 On top of that, you’ll ideally feel emotionally safe, calm, and ready to face anything with them.